Get the Best Internet Experience

 Have you recently added new Wi-Fi devices to your home?
 Now might be a good time to evaluate your current internet package to ensure your speed still meets your needs.
 Visit broadbandnow.com to take a short quiz to help you determine the best speed for you.

-If you have this router, we recommend that you manually connect any compatible device to the 5.0 GHz band to maximize your speed and improve your overall internet experience.
-Check out this video to learn more:
+If you have the 844 GigaCenter, we recommend that you manually connect any compatible device to the 5.0 GHz band to maximize your speed and improve your overall internet experience.
+Check out the below video to learn more about achieving the best Wi-Fi on the 844.